 Sessions

-A session begins when a user enters a domain with the Dynamic Yield script.
-When measuring session stickiness and frequency, a session ends after 30 minutes of inactivity on your site, or if the user deletes their browser’s cookies and cache.
-When attributing conversions to a particular session, the session ends if the browser (all tabs) is closed, after 2 hours of inactivity on your site, or if the user deletes their browser’s cookies and cache.
+A session begins when a user enters a domain with the Dynamic Yield script and ends after 30 minutes of inactivity on your site, or if the user deletes their browser’s cookies and cache.

 Impressions